1. About simvastatin

 Is simvastatin addictive?

 No, there's no evidence that simvastatin is addictive.
-You won't get any withdrawal symptoms when you stop taking it.
+You will not get any withdrawal symptoms when you stop taking it.

 What will happen if I come off it?